q3769/conseq4j/README.md

      *
      * Concurrency is achieved when shopping events of different shopping cart IDs are
      * processed in parallel by different backing threads.
 Sequence is maintained on all
-     * shopping events of the same shopping cart ID, via linear progressing of one
+     * shopping events of the same shopping cart ID, via linear progressing of the
-     * {@code CompletableFuture} stage.
+     * CompletableFuture's completion stages.
      */
     public void onMessage(Message shoppingEvent) {
         conseqService.execute(() -> shoppingEventProcessor.process(shoppingEvent),